Amid68/Elastic-SIEM-Project/README.md

-# Elastic SIEM Project - Deployment
+# Elastic SIEM Project

 This repository contains the deployment configuration for an Elastic Stack SIEM (Security Information and Event Management) solution.
-The deployment is designed for M1 Mac environments with Docker, while maintaining compatibility for Windows team members.

-## Project Overview
+## Directory Structure

-This project focuses on the **deployment** of the Elastic Stack for security monitoring.
-The deployment includes:
+- `docker-compose.yml`: Main Docker Compose file for deploying the Elastic Stack

-- Elasticsearch (8.12.2)
+- `elasticsearch/`: Configuration files for Elasticsearch
-- Kibana (8.12.2)
+- `kibana/`: Configuration files for Kibana
-- Logstash (8.12.2)
-- Filebeat (8.12.2)
-- Packetbeat (8.12.2)

-## Repository Structure

-- `/docker` - Contains all Docker configuration files and component configurations
+- `logstash/`: Configuration files for Logstash and pipeline configurations
-- `/documentation` - Contains detailed documentation about the deployment process
+- `filebeat/`: Configuration files for Filebeat
+- `.env`: Environment variables for Docker Compose
 - `generate_certs.sh` - Script for generating SSL certificates for secure communications

-## Getting Started

-For detailed deployment instructions, please refer to the [Deployment Guide](docker/DEPLOYMENT.md).

-For a comprehensive report on the deployment process, including challenges and solutions, see the [Deployment Report](documentation/comprehensive_deployment_report.md).

-## Important Notes

-- This project is configured for M1 Mac (ARM64) architecture
-- Windows compatibility is maintained through cross-platform configurations
-- A single-node Elasticsearch deployment will show YELLOW status, which is normal

-## Troubleshooting
+## Deployment Instructions

-Common deployment issues and their solutions are documented in the Deployment Guide's troubleshooting section.
+Detailed step-by-step instructions for deploying the Elastic Stack SIEM solution are provided in the [Deployment Guide](./DEPLOYMENT.md).